Back to Posts

 Ultimately, in a decisive 99-1 Senate vote, the moratorium was stripped from the budget bill, with even Sen. Cruz joining the overwhelming majority.
 This outcome represented a significant victory for states' rights advocates but left unresolved the question of how to balance national interests in AI development with legitimate state concerns about protecting citizens.

-Trump Administration's December 2025 Executive Order
+Trump Administration Executive Order

-On December 11, 2025, President Trump signed an executive order aimed at blocking state AI laws, arguing that state-by-state regulation creates a burdensome patchwork that threatens American AI leadership.
+On Dec.
+11, 2025, President Trump signed an executive order aimed at blocking state AI laws, arguing that state-by-state regulation creates a burdensome patchwork that threatens American AI leadership.
 The order encourages the Attorney General to challenge what it characterizes as onerous and excessive state laws and calls for development of a national AI framework.

 The administration specifically criticized laws like Colorado's anti-discrimination requirements, claiming they may force AI models to produce false results to avoid differential impact on protected groups.
 The executive order states that excessive state regulation thwarts innovation imperatives and that state-by-state regulation "by definition creates a patchwork of 50 different regulatory regimes that makes compliance more challenging, particularly for start-ups."